-Highpoint Care Ltd, under normal circumstances welcomes and encourages open visiting to the Care Home, if it is acceptable to the resident and it does not adversely affect their quality of life in any way.
-Due to the Covid-19 pandemic visits have been adapted to ensure all our resident’s safety and well-being is maintained.
+Highpoint Care Ltd, under normal circumstances welcomes and encourages open visiting to our Homes, if it is safe and acceptable to the resident and does not adversely affect their quality of life in any way.
+Due to the Covid-19 pandemic, visits have been adapted to ensure all our resident’s safety and well-being is maintained.

 Visitors will be welcomed in a friendly and courteous way.

-All visitors to the home must sign the visitor’s book so that the home has a record of visits and for fire purposes.
+Visitor details will be recorded so that the home has a record of visits for track and trace and fire evacuation purposes.

 Maintenance visits must be recorded in the maintenance log and a member of staff must be informed to escort the person around the site.
 Maintenance persons will be required to adhere to the procedures below.